Aman3512/dotandkey_clone_project/README.md

 This repo is the clone of dotandkey website , which is An E-commerce website that deals in Skincare products.

-## Some Screeshots of our Project :-
+## Some Screenshots of our Project :-

 ### * Home Page